kavia-common/online-bookstore-platform-90826-90835/book_store_frontend/README.md

 - MockBookRepository simulates API calls and data flow
 - Stateless widgets and lightweight stateful screens organized in a single entry file for simplicity

-How to run:
+Run:
+- cd book_store_frontend
-1. flutter pub get
+- flutter pub get
-2. flutter run
+- flutter run

 Notes:
 - No backend integration is included.
 Replace MockBookRepository with real API calls in the future.
 - All UI adheres to the Ocean Professional color palette and modern design guidelines.
+- Tests included in /test validate navigation, catalog behavior, details, cart, checkout, and profile.